pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

   * Otherwise 50/50 to get a +3

 ### Recover / Heal AI (+3)
+  * If player does the same amount or more damage then AI max hp, no score increase
+  * If AI current HP is equal to max HP, no score increase
+  * If AI faster it, 30% of the time no score increase
-  * Tries to heal if heal amount + current HP are higher then best player damage and damage equal or higher current hp
+  * Score increase if heal amount + current HP are higher then best player damage and damage equal or higher current hp

 ### Trap (+2)
   * If player needs 4 or more hits to faint ai trapping moves get an increase